peted-davis/WeatherFlow_PiConsole/README.md

 ## Auto-Run Instructions

-If you want to enable the console to auto-run when the Raspberry Pi powers up, copy the WeatherFlowPiConsole.service file into /etc/systemd/system/.
-These .service files assumes you have installed the PiConsole in the default directory (~/wfpiconsole/) and are using the default 'Pi' username.
+If you want to enable the console to auto-run when the Raspberry Pi powers up, copy the wfpiconsole.service.service file into /etc/systemd/system/.
+This .service file assumes you have installed the PiConsole in the default directory (~/wfpiconsole/) and are using the default 'Pi' username.
 If you have installed the PiConsole in a different location, or are using a different username, I assume you know what you are doing and can edit the .service file appropriately.

 ```
 cd ~/wfpiconsole/
-sudo cp WeatherFlowPiConsole.service /etc/systemd/system/
+sudo cp wfpiconsole.service /etc/systemd/system/
 ```

 Start the service using

 ```
-sudo systemctl start WeatherFlowPiConsole.service
+sudo systemctl start wfpiconsole.service
 ```

 If the console boots and everything is working, stop the console and set the service to start automatically at reboot

 ```
-sudo systemctl stop WeatherFlowPiConsole.service
+sudo systemctl stop wfpiconsole.service
-sudo systemctl enable WeatherFlowPiConsole.service
+sudo systemctl enable wfpiconsole.service
 ```

 Reboot your Raspberry Pi and the console should come up automatically